Learn the different stages of development - physical, social, emotional, brain, speech and hearing.

 Congratulations on surviving the first six months.
 Now it gets really fun as your baby grows into a little person and learns to sit, crawl, walk, talk, jump and more.
 Remember, each child is unique and may not grow exactly as described below.

-Keeping track of your baby's development
+Keeping track of your child's development

 Early childhood health assessments are online checklists designed to help you keep track of how your baby is doing.
 They are completely anonymous.